 Coordinator: Professor Tom Nielsen

-Research Lab 2: Technology and Building Cultures
+Research Lab 2: Technology, Building Cultures and Habitation

 The vision of the Lab is to engage in society by challenging habits and boundaries in academia and practice.
 The Lab aims at bringing theory and practice together, by focusing on research within and across the fields of architectural technology and building cultures, material, craft, history and theory.